-Brazil took measures to encourage the incorporation of its firms into GVCs but failed to develop policies directly targeting MSMEs.
-Thus, it receives a score of 0.
+Brazil has taken measures took measures to encourage the incorporation of its firms into GVCs including special measures aimed at MSMEs.
+Thus, it receives the score of +1.

 Russia has fully complied with the commitment to support greater participation, value addition and upward mobility in global value chains (GVCs) for their firms, particularly in industry and agriculture, especially micro, small and medium enterprises (MSMEs)